We explain how the system works and why it was good news for France whatever happened in Lyon.

 Where the winners enter

-• The UEFA Champions League winners enter in the UEFA Champions League group stage as normal.
+• There is a change to the UEFA club competition qualifying system for next season but, as before, the UEFA Champions League winners enter in the UEFA Champions League group stage as normal.